LumKitty/LIVnyan/README.md

 Another LIV feature.
 It's suppossed to tell you where your camera is currently.
 Apparently the only way to disable it is to set camera 1 to selfie and then you have the option to disable it, then you can set it back to plugin.
 This setting does not persist between sessions.
 Unfortunately this is not something I can fix.
 ### In-game objects move before your VTuber
 Increase the Camera latency in LIV's camera calibration settings until it lines up
+### During camera pans, your avatar moves before the game world
+Enable the "Cursed Camera" delay feature in LIVnyan.cfg or by passing a value to int1 when calling ```_lum_liv_enable``` that approximately matches the camera latency setting in LIV

 ## Lighting (optional)
 Use [Sjatar's Stylistic Screen Light plugin](https://github.com/Sjatar/StylisticScreenLight)